Illovszky Rudolf Stadion (1960): History

 In the 1970–71 Nemzeti Bajnokság I season an electronic scoreboard was mounted.

 On 2 June 1990, the first official international match was played in the stadium.
-Hungary hosted Columbia.
+Hungary hosted Colombia.
 The friendly match ended with a 3–1 victory for Hungary.
 The first goal was scored by György Bognár.

 On 3 June 2000, the last international football match was played.
 Hungary hosted Israel.
 The final result was 2–1 for Hungary, while the last goals was scored by Ferenc Horváth.

 In July 2001 the plastic roof of the main stand was burnt.
 The damaged part was 30 metres long.

 On 21 February 2002 the stadium was named after Vasas SC legend Rudolf Illovszky.

 On 29 October 2016, the last match was played in the stadium.
 Vasas hosted Videoton in the 2016–17 Nemzeti Bajnokság I season.
 The match ended with 1–1 draw and the last goal was scored by Lazović in the 92nd minute.